 I know that for many people, gift giving has become a ridiculously stressful ordeal.
-There are expectations of spending a certain amount, buying for lots of people, actually getting to the shops and doing all the shopping, wrapping everything, having anxiety about what to buy and if the recipient will like it and use it and more!
+There are expectations of a certain dollar spend, having to buy for lots of people, actually getting to the shops and doing all the shopping and then wrapping everything, having anxiety about what to buy and if the recipient will like it and use it and more!
 Then the credit card bill arrives in January just before the school expenses begin.

 I think that all that stress, anxiety and overwhelm start to over-ride the joy of gift giving and gifts can become infused with negative energy.
 There was a time when kids were happy to just get an orange for Christmas in their stocking!
 Christmas can be simply a lovely family time to spend together and celebrate, not a huge spending spree that ends up in debt.

 Keep it simple

 My first tip is to scale right back and keep it very simple.
 We limit the gift buying to just us four, my kids’ partners and my mum and dad.
 This year we have decided to go even thriftier and make the gifts from partners not individuals.

 Have a chat to the extended family and see what you can work out.
 Maybe you could do a $10 Kris Kringle if the aunts and uncles still want in or maybe just buy for the kids.